Sikkim: Economy

 Sikkim's nominal state gross domestic product (GDP) was estimated at US$4.6 billion in 2019, with GDP per capita being $7,530 (₹ 5,50,000) thus constituting the third-smallest GDP among India's 28 states.
 The state's economy is largely agrarian based on the terraced farming of rice and the cultivation of crops such as maize, millet, wheat, barley, oranges, tea, and cardamom.
 Sikkim produces more cardamom than any other Indian state and is home to the largest cultivated area of cardamom.
+Sikkim achieved its ambition to convert its agriculture to fully organic between 2003 and 2016, and became the first state in India to achieve this distinction.

 Because of its hilly terrain and poor transport infrastructure, Sikkim lacks a large-scale industrial base.
 Brewing, distilling, tanning and watchmaking are the main industries and are mainly located in the southern regions of the state, primarily in the towns of Melli and Jorethang.
 In addition, a small mining industry exists in Sikkim extracting minerals such as copper, dolomite, talc, graphite, quartzite, coal, zinc, and lead.
 Despite the state's minimal industrial infrastructure, Sikkim's economy has been among the fastest-growing in India since 2000; the state's GDP expanded by 89.93% in 2010 alone.
 In 2003, Sikkim decided to fully convert to organic farming and achieved this goal in 2015 becoming India's first "organic state".

 In recent years, the government of Sikkim has extensively promoted tourism.
 As a result, state revenue has increased 14 times since the mid-1990s.
 Sikkim has furthermore invested in a fledgling gambling industry promoting both casinos and online gambling.
 The state's first casino, the Casino Sikkim, opened in March 2009.
-In the year 2010 the government subsequently issued three gambling licenses for casinos and online sports betting in general.
+In the year 2010, the government subsequently issued three gambling licences for casinos and online sports betting in general.
 The Playwin lottery has been a notable success in the state.

 The opening of the Nathu La pass on 6 July 2006, connecting Lhasa, Tibet, to India, was billed as a boon for Sikkim's economy.
 Trade through the pass remains hampered by Sikkim's limited infrastructure and government restrictions in both India and China, though the volume of traded goods has been steadily increasing.